discernus/research/1a_caf_civic_character/experiment.md

 - Steve King - 2017 House floor speech

 ### Statistical Analysis
-1. **Speaker Differentiation Analysis**: ANOVA testing for significant differences between speakers across all 10 dimensions
+1. **Speech Differentiation Analysis**: Descriptive comparison of character patterns across the eight speeches using all 10 dimensions
-2. **Character Signature Analysis**: Identification of unique virtue/vice patterns for each speaker
+2. **Character Signature Analysis**: Identification of unique virtue/vice patterns for each speech
-3. **MC-SCI Coherence Analysis**: Examination of character coherence variation across speakers
+3. **Civic Character Coherence Analysis**: Examination of character coherence variation across speeches

 ### Qualitative Analysis
-1. **MC-SCI Extremes Profiling**: Detailed analysis of the speech with the highest MC-SCI score (most coherent character) and the speech with the lowest MC-SCI score (least coherent character)
+1. **Civic Character Extremes Profiling**: Detailed analysis of the speech with the highest Civic Character Index score (most coherent character) and the speech with the lowest Civic Character Index score (least coherent character)
 2. **Character Pattern Walkthrough**: Examination of how virtue and vice dimensions interact to produce high vs. low coherence scores
 3. **Evidence Integration**: Analysis of specific quotations and rhetorical strategies that contribute to character coherence or contradiction

 ### Expected Outcomes
 1. **Differentiation Evidence**: Statistical confirmation that speakers differ meaningfully on character dimensions
 2. **Signature Profiles**: Distinct character patterns for each speaker
-3. **Coherence Patterns**: Meaningful variation in MC-SCI scores across speakers
+3. **Coherence Patterns**: Meaningful variation in Civic Character Index scores across speakers
 4. **Qualitative Insights**: Detailed understanding of what produces high vs. low character coherence in political discourse

 ## Significance